3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: INTRODUCTION

 \subsection{Motivation}

 The approval of the 6G framework and overall objectives by the ITU Radiocommunication Working Party 5D in June 2023 \cite{r39} signifies the official commencement of 6G standardization.
 Consequently, to facilitate the assessment of THz technology, the development of a geometry-based stochastic model (GBSM) THz channel model, similar to the 3rd Generation Partnership Project (3GPP), is imperative.
-However, existing studies on the THz channel have predominantly focused on its characteristics rather than catering to the modeling requirements, such as GBSM.
+However, existing studies on the THz channels have predominantly focused on its partial characteristics investigation, which did not conduct sufficient descriptions of channel characteristics for catering to the modeling requirements.
+For example, GBSM, which mainly operates in the case of recognizing the distribution of large-scale parameters, pairwise correlations in the spatial domain, and cluster distribution.
 Additionally, the THz frequency bands allocated for mobile usage by the ITU, such as the bands below 140 $\rm{GHz}$ (130-134 $\rm{GHz}$), have not been extensively investigated.
-These factors have motivated us to conduct measurements and develop 3GPP-like parameters modeling for the THz channel.
-This research aims to bridge the gaps in the terms of frequency bands, scenarios, and parameter modeling of the THz channel, with the ultimate goal of enabling the design, deployment, evaluation, and optimization of THz communication systems.
+These factors have motivated us to conduct measurements, characteristics analysis, and modeling to develop the THz channel modeling.
+This research aims to bridge the gaps in terms of frequency bands, scenarios, and parameter modeling of the THz channel, with the ultimate goal of enabling the design, deployment, evaluation, and optimization of THz communication systems.